 1. Knead the Rubber

 The first step in making the tennis balls is to squeeze the rubber using a kneading machine.
-You use natural and synthetic rubbers because the materials have excellent qualities that are vital for the balls.
-On top of that, synthetic rubber is used because it is long-lasting and improves the bouncing characteristics of the tennis balls.
+You use natural and synthetic rubbers because the materials have excellent qualities for tennis balls.
+On top of that, synthetic rubber is used because it is long-lasting and improves the bouncing characteristics of tennis balls.

 2. Form Rubber Pellets

 Use the compound material composed of kneaded rubber to create pellets that will later make the interior materials of the balls.
 A cutting machine should be used to cut the pellets into half-shells.
 Coat the half-shell pellets with an adhesive and allow them to bond tightly under high temperature and pressure.
 This process is known as vulcanization, and it enhances the chemical properties of rubber.

 Using an air-injecting machine, pump a low pressure into the tennis balls that are manufactured for high altitude areas.
 On the other hand, inject high pressure into balls that are designed for low altitude areas.
 The pressure differences ensure that the balls have consistent bounces characteristics in both high and low altitude

 Using sandpaper, roughen the outer surfaces of the tennis balls.
 A rougher surface is preferred because it gathers and retains more glue.
 Run the balls through a drum composed of the adhesive compound so that their covers soak adequately with the glue.

 5. Apply the Felt Material

 Felt is used for covering the tennis balls.
 Run the two pieces of the dumbbell-shaped felt material through white, adhesive glue and use it to wrap the balls.
 The process can be done by hand or by using a machine.
 Higher accuracy is achieved by using hands to cover the balls with felt material.

 At this point, take the balls through another vulcanization process that will help in making the bonds between the two halves and those between the ball surfaces and the felt material tighter and firmer.